 Field trip duration is based on the availability of the instructors and their students.
 Most university field trips are on the weekends.
-Students can spend between 4 hours and 3 days at the Marine Center participating in activities led by instructors or with LUMCON marine education staff members.
+Students can spend between 4 hours and 3 days at the Marine Center participating in activities led by instructors.
+Instructors can also request teaching support from LUMCON marine education staff members.